moorepants/eme171/content/pages/lab-02.rst

 the tire leaves the pothole at :math:`T_3 = T_1 + T`.
 The vertical velocity is given by :math:`V_c = \frac{dy}{dx}`, where :math:`\frac{dy}{dx}` is the slope
 of the pothole.
-Using the slope, you can find an equation for the amplitude of the velocity input.You will need to create a function that calculates this input for any given time, :math:`t`.
+Using the slope, you can find an equation for the amplitude of the velocity input.
+You will need to create a function that calculates this input for any given time, :math:`t`.

 Outputs